-Anyone who needs an abortion can call the helpline and request financial and/or practical support for abortion care.
+Anyone who needs an abortion can call the helpline and request direct financial assistance and/or practical support.
 Volunteers respond to voicemails that come in through the helpline, and pledge to cover a portion of the cost.
 The pledge is faxed or emailed to the clinic.
-If necessary, they secure transportation, child care, and/or overnight housing for callers who need to travel long distance.
+If necessary, they secure transportation, gas money, child care, meals, and/or overnight housing for callers who need to travel long distance.
 Emotional support and post-abortion counseling resources are also made available to callers.

 After the procedure, the clinic will send an invoice in the mail and the abortion fund will make a payment for the previously agreed on amount.
 Funding is sent directly to the clinic on behalf of the patient.

-The New River Abortion Access Fund serves the region of Southwest Virginia, which includes Alleghany, Botetourt, Bland, Buchanan, Carroll, Craig, Dickenson, Floyd, Franklin, Giles, Grayson, Henry, Lee, Montgomery, Patrick, Pulaski, Roanoke, Russell, Scott, Smyth, Tazewell, Washington, Wise, and Wythe county, plus the cities of Bristol, Galax, Martinsville, Norton, Radford, Roanoke, and Salem.
+New River Abortion Access Fund primarily serves the region of Southwest Virginia, which includes Alleghany, Amherst, Bath, Botetourt, Bland, Buchanan, Campbell, Carroll, Craig, Dickenson, Floyd, Franklin, Giles, Grayson, Halifax, Henry, Lee, Montgomery, Patrick, Pittsylvania, Pulaski, Roanoke, Russell, Scott, Smyth, Tazewell, Washington, Wise, and Wythe county, plus the cities of Bristol, Covington, Danville, Galax, Lynchburg, Martinsville, Norton, Radford, Roanoke, and Salem.

-Our long-term goal is to expand our services to other regions of the state.
-In the meantime, check out our resources page for a list of other abortion funds in Virginia.
+Since funding is limited, priority is given to residents of Southwest Virginia.
+Check out our resources page for a list of other abortion funds in Virginia.

-To apply for assistance, call our toll-free helpline at 1-833-672-2310 and leave a message with the following information: your name and how it’s spelled, your phone number, your zip code, the date of your appointment, the name and location of the clinic (if it’s Planned Parenthood, specify which one!), and the number of weeks in the pregnancy.
+After you schedule an appointment, text or call our toll-free, confidential helpline at 833-672-2310 and leave a message with the following information: your name and how it’s spelled, your phone number, your zip code, the date of your appointment, the name and location of the clinic (if it’s Planned Parenthood, specify which one!), and the number of weeks in the pregnancy.

 Can you cover the full cost of my abortion?

-No. Unfortunately, resources are limited and we will only be able to assist you with a portion of the cost, typically $100-$300.
+Unfortunately, resources are limited and we will assist with as much as we can.
+We typically provide $100-$400 per an abortion.
 The amount is based on individual need and availability of funds.
 Please figure out how much you will be able to afford before you call.
 We do our best to help as many callers as possible.

 How much does an abortion cost?

-The average cost of a first trimester abortion in Virginia is $500.
-It can range from $350-$650, or more, depending on the clinic, the type of abortion, and the number of weeks in the pregnancy.
-Second trimester abortions can cost thousands of dollars, and the amount continues to rise with each new week of gestation.
+The average cost of a first trimester abortion is $500.
+In Virginia it can range anywhere from $350-$750 depending on the clinic, the type of abortion, anesthesia, and the number of weeks in the pregnancy.
+Later abortions can cost thousands of dollars, and the amount continues to rise with each new week of gestation.

 Where can I get an abortion?